Expand To Show Full Article

 Backfilling involves filling the excavated holes with the appropriate type of soil.
 This is typically the same soil that was removed during excavation.
 The soil should be carefully compacted in layers to prevent settling or shifting of the septic system components.

-Installing A New Septic System: FAQs
+When Is A Good Time To Install A New Septic System: FAQs

 Here are some frequently asked questions (FAQs) about installing a new septic system: